 The Directors are required to lay the Annual Report before the AGM.
-The Directors approved the Annual Report on 24 May 2018.
-Although not a statutory requirement, resolution 1 seeks the approval of the Annual Report by Ordinary Shareholders, who will be given the opportunity to ask questions about the Annual Report at the AGM.
+The Directors approved the Annual Report on 26 May 2020.
+Although not a statutory requirement, resolution 1 seeks the approval of the Annual Report by Ordinary Shareholders, who are being given the opportunity to submit questions in advance of the meeting by sending the Company Secretary an email at investorrelations@caledonia.com by no later than 11.30 a.m. on 27 July 2020.